ChrisMuir/psa-scrape/pop_report/README.md

     - `2012 Panini Prizm basketball | https://www.psacard.com/pop/basketball-cards/2012/panini-prizm/107837`
     - The "set name" doesn't necessarily need to match what PSA uses, it can be whatever you want it to be.
 The scraper will use what you pass as the "set name" as part of the output file name.
+- Open `scrape_pop_report.py`, edit the line `CHROMEDRIVER_PATH = "/path/to/local/chromedriver"` at
+  the top of the file to point to your locally downloaded ChromeDriver executable file.
 - Open Command Prompt / Terminal.
 CD to the directory that contains the `scrape_pop_report.py` file.
 - Run `python scrape_pop_report.py`
   * NOTE: you may need to use `python3` in place of `python` in the command.
+- You should see a new Google Chrome window open, and start automatically navigating to the PSA pages that contain the pop report data.
-- The script will take 6-7 seconds per set to run, and will save a CSV file to `~/psa-scrape/pop_report/data` containing all of the pop report data for the 2012 Prizm set.
+- The script will take 5-15 seconds per set to run, and will save a CSV file to `~/psa-scrape/pop_report/data` containing all of the pop report data for the 2012 Prizm set.

 You can add multiple PSA pop report urls to the `urls.txt` file, the code will iterate over them and save a CSV file for each url.